-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Spelling variations of this family name include: Tweedie, Tweedy, Twedye, Twiddy and others.

 This web page shows only a small excerpt of our Tweed research.
-Another 183 words (13 lines of text) covering the years 1296, 1320, 1590, 1630, and 1715 are included under the topic Early Tweed History in all our PDF Extended History products.
+Another 183 words (13 lines of text) covering the years 1296, 1320, 1590, 1630, and 1715 are included under the topic Early Tweed History in all our PDF Extended History products

-More information is included under the topic Early Tweed Notables in all our PDF Extended History products.
+More information is included under the topic Early Tweed Notables in all our PDF Extended History products

 , but this topic is not covered in this excerpt.
 Another 254 words (18 lines of text) about their life in Ireland

 Some of the first settlers of this family name were: